 Kalymnos With Children

-Kalymnos is a fine destination for families that want to train their kids into adventurous experiences.
-Whether climbing, diving, snorkeling, or even hiking, the island’s landscape is unique for children interested in outdoor adventures.
+Kalymnos is a fine destination for families that want to give their kids adventurous experiences.
+Whether climbing, diving, snorkeling or even hiking, the island’s landscape is unique for children interested in outdoor adventures.

 Older kids good at swimming can take the challenge of swimming the one kilometer that separates the island from Telendos.